Flutterwave/Node-v3/README.md

 ## Debugging Errors

 We understand that you may encounter errors while integrating our library.
 You can read more about our error messages [here](https://developer.flutterwave.com/v3.0.0/docs/common-errors).
 If you experience` authorization` or `validation` errors, double-check your API keys and request.
-For server errors, please reach out to our support team for assistance.
+For server errors, please contact our support team for assistance.

 ## Support

-For additional assistance using this library, contact the developer experience (DX) team via [email](mailto:developers@flutterwavego.com) or on [slack](https://bit.ly/34Vkzcg).
+For additional assistance using this library, contact the Developer Experience (DX) team via [email](mailto:developers@flutterwavego.com) or on [slack](https://bit.ly/34Vkzcg).
 You can also follow us [@FlutterwaveEng](https://twitter.com/FlutterwaveEng) and let us know what you think 😊.

 ## Contribution guidelines